UX training for people working in real product teams.

 - It openly covers overload, pressure, and mental sustainability

 This is not a course about Figma, wireframes, or polishing UI.
-It is about how UX operates in real product environments.
+It is about UX as a practical operating role inside real product environments.

 Workshop format